JacobBITLABS/projectives/README.md

-# organoids
+# Projectives
-Automatic segmentation and analysis of organoids
+Automatic segmentation and analysis of the projectives technique